f2d/sprite_dress_up/README.md

 Open one of `index.<lang>.htm` files in a web-browser, drop files on the page or use menu at the top.

+Using project files saved in a maximum compatibility mode is recommended.

+Recomposition functionality is already usable to some extent, but lacks support of a lot of advanced project file features (e.g. smart objects, text, vectors, procedural effects), and rendering quality is more of a proof-of-concept than production-ready.

 ## server side